-How to review A Video ?
+How to review a video?

 Read about the tools and best practices to review a video.
-To review a video has been something of a saviour for creators and clients who used to work together on video projects before the advent of the wonderful collaborative platforms we have now.
+To review a video has been something of a saviour for creatives and clients who used to work together on video projects before the advent of the wonderful collaborative platforms we have now.
 We have all gained years of life expectancy from all the misunderstandings we’ve been able to avoid.
 “What do you mean, ‘there’?”, “When exactly are you referring to?”
-Directors, content producers, editors and production managers are all aware of the phenomenal power that comes with properly annotating a video.
+Directors, content producers, editors and production managers are all aware of the phenomenal power that comes with properly commenting a video.
 If we can keep in mind how things were before, we can try not to repeat the practices that lead to the confusion and frustration.

-Reviewing a video: what are the benefits?
+Video review: what are the benefits?

 Reviewing a video means being: